|

 Encrypting Outgoing Emails

-receiving emails from your server.
-Using TLS means your emails will be
+Security) when receiving emails from your server.
+Using TLS means your

-find this tick-box is shown on our Smarthost configuration instructions
+to find this tick-box is shown on our Smarthost configuration instructions page

-Whether or not you use encryption to send emails to us, our Smarthost
+Whether or not you use encryption to send emails to us, our Smarthosts will

-will attempt to negotiate an encrypted channel when sending your
+attempt to negotiate an encrypted channel when sending your emails onto the

-emails onto the receiving mail-server but, in most cases, this is declined
+receiving mail-server but, in most cases, this is declined by the other

-Our Smarthost does its best to keep your outgoing emails encrypted
+Our Smarthosts do their best to keep your outgoing emails encrypted but can't

-but can't guarantee they'll remain encrypted all the way from your
+guarantee they'll remain encrypted all the way from your Outbox to the

 Create a Special DNS Record to Help us Send your Emails More Reliably